Pylons/pyramid/docs/narr/commandline.rst

 :func:`pyramid.paster.bootstrap` will be a :app:`Pyramid` :term:`router`
 instead.

-By default, Pyramid will general a request object in the ``info`` dictionary anchored at the root path (``/``).
+By default, Pyramid will generate a request object in the ``info`` dictionary anchored at the root path (``/``).
 You can alternately supply your own :class:`pyramid.request.Request` instance to the :func:`pyramid.paster.bootstrap` function, to set up request parameters